heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-4-the-percept-triplet.md

 - [8] Cannon, J., Floyd, W., Kenyon, R., & Parry, W. (1997).
 "Hyperbolic Geometry." *Flavors of Geometry*, 31, pp. 59-115.
 - [9] Sarkar, R. (2011).
 "Low Distortion Delaunay Embedding of Trees in Hyperbolic Plane." *Graph Drawing*, pp. 355-366.

+### 2.4.7.
+See Also

+- [Section 2.3: Glass Beads](memorativa-2-3-glass-beads.md) — Describes the token structure that contains and preserves percept-triplets
+- [Section 2.10: Visualizing the Prototype](memorativa-2-10-visualizing-the-prototype.md) — Provides further details on the visualization and interaction with the hybrid geometric space
+- [Section 2.12: Focus Spaces](memorativa-2-12-focus-spaces.md) — Explains how percept-triplets are organized and filtered within conceptual workspaces
+- [Section 3.4: Vector Spaces](../3.%20the%20machine%20system/memorativa-3-4-vector-spaces.md) — Connects the percept-triplet geometry to machine learning and computational models
+- [Section 4.2: Archetypal Structures](../4.%20the%20pantheon%20system/memorativa-4-2-archetypal-structures.md) — Provides deeper context for the archetypal vector components